ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 The apache module's primary class, `apache`, guides the basic setup of Apache on your system.

-You may establish a default vhost in this class, the `vhost` class, or both.
-You may add additional vhost configurations for specific virtual hosts using a declaration of the `vhost` type.
+You can establish a default vhost in this class, the `vhost` class, or both.
+You can add additional vhost configurations for specific virtual hosts using a declaration of the `vhost` type.

 **Parameters within `apache`:**

+#####`allow_encoded_slashes`

+This sets the server default for the [`AllowEncodedSlashes` declaration](http://httpd.apache.org/docs/current/mod/core.html#allowencodedslashes) which modifies the responses to URLs with `\` and `/` characters.
+The default is undefined, which omits the declaration from the server configuration and select the Apache default setting of `Off`.
+Allowed values are: `on`, `off` or `nodecode`.

 #####`apache_version`

 Configures the behavior of the module templates, package names, and default mods by setting the Apache version.
 Default is determined by the class `apache::version` using the OS family and release.
 It should not be configured manually without special reason.

+#####`conf_dir`

+Changes the location of the configuration directory the main configuration file is placed in.
+Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, '/usr/local/etc/apache22' on FreeBSD, and '/etc/apache2' on Gentoo.

 #####`confd_dir`

 Changes the location of the configuration directory your custom configuration files are placed in.
-Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2' on Debian, and '/usr/local/etc/apache22' on FreeBSD.
+Defaults to '/etc/httpd/conf' on RedHat, '/etc/apache2/conf.d' on Debian, '/usr/local/etc/apache22' on FreeBSD, and '/etc/apache2/conf.d' on Gentoo.

 #####`conf_template`